DFTHLM/Pong/README.md

 # Pong in C

-This is a simple implementation of the classic game Pong in C using the ncurses library.
+This is a simple Pong game in C using the ncurses library.
 It's a terminal game against a CPU opponent.
-It's also my first project in C.
+It's also my first project in C. Close using Ctrl-C

 ### How to play
 Move the left paddle using 'W' and 'S'.